bibizio/svelte-dialogs/README.md

 ```

-config accept an object with the following properties: `global`, `alert` and `confirm` to fine-tuning the defaults at the beginning and then forget about it.
+config accept an object with the following properties: `global`, `alert`, `confirm` and `prompt` to fine-tuning the defaults at the beginning and then forget about it.

 Every property is a config object as the one below.